niuqitong/fpse-project/README.md

 ## Test
 Our tests.ml in the `/tests` directory contains tests of the necessary utility functions for the program.

 The specifications regarding preprocessing in `dune` allow the coverage check by running `bisect-ppx-report html` in the terminal.
-Currently, our test has a coverage rate of more than 80%.

 # [Project Proposal](./Proposal/proposal.md)